artiebowman/lorcana-tcg-what-wins-vs-what-sells/README.md

 ## License

-This project is for academic purposes.
+This project began as academic research and is being developed for publication and community use.
 Data sourced from Lorcast API, inkdecks.com, and tcgcsv.com under their respective terms of service.
 Disney Lorcana is a trademark of Disney/Ravensburger.

 ## Citation